hypatiafsa/.github/support.md

 If your issue has not been reported yet:

 - Create a new issue in the relevant repository and category.
-- Clearly describe your bug or feature request.
+- Clearly describe your documentation error, code bug, or feature request.
   In particular, include:
+  - Location of the error in the documentation;
-  - Steps to reproduce the bugs;
+  - Steps to reproduce the code bugs;
   - Use cases or benefits for the new features;
+  - Corrections whenever possible;
   - Relevant documents, logs, links, etc.